1nnovat1on/RabbitHunt/README.md

 ﻿# RabbitHunt

+ Currently this is just a custom controller system made in C# for xbox controllers.
+I can control objects on the screen and switch characters.

 An attempt to train a rabbit to run away from me using MLAgent

 plan to build a hunting game